 - Rocks shaped like hearts that I found hiking with the love of my life

 Some of these things made me smile, some made me cry, but each of them brought me out of my life and into my past.
-As I started going through the sentimental, the ticket stubs, the letters, my mind wasn’t here anymore… but back there.
+We often store our sentimental items in the basement, attic or garage.
+They live in boxes we rarely open.
+As I started going through my sentimental belongings and piles, the ticket stubs, the letters, my mind wasn’t here anymore… but back there.
+In an effort to hold on tight I thought, “It’s not hurting anything or anyone to keep this stuff.” and then I remembered that I want my standard to be more in line with “How is this helping?” instead of, “How is this not hurting?”

 Instead of lingering in the past, I want to be right here in my big beautiful life to …

-- laugh with my daughter
+- laugh with my family

 - be immersed in creative projects